-Zwift tends to snatch the headlines when it comes to indoor training apps, but RGT Cycling is among a range of apps offering an alternative way to train on your turbo.
+Zwift tends to snatch the headlines when it comes to indoor training apps, but RGT Cycling and Rouvy are among a range of competitors offering an alternative way to train on your turbo.

 Unlike Zwift, RGT Cycling needs power data to work – either from your turbo trainer or a power meter on your bike.
 With Zwift, you can get by with a cheaper set up using just a speed/cadence sensor and a classic (non-smart) turbo trainer.

 Whereas Zwift can be run on a computer/tablet/smartphone alone, with the option of using the Companion app in tandem, RGT Cycling needs both a smartphone and a separate display simultaneously.

 Zwift’s main training environment is the Watopia virtual world, with extensions that you can unlock.

 That’s supplemented by a daily choice of virtual courses based on the real world, including Alpe d’Huez (or, rather, Alpe du Zwift) and the Road World Championships courses from Virginia, Innsbruck and Yorkshire.